List of Rocky characters: Thunderlips

-Thunderlips, "The Ultimate Male" and "The Ultimate Object Of Desire" is a heel professional wrestler who fights Rocky in a fundraising boxer vs. wrestler match in Rocky III.
+Thunderlips, "The Ultimate Male" and "The Ultimate Object of Desire" is a near seven foot, 390 lb heel professional wrestling champion who fights Rocky in a fundraising champion boxer vs. champion wrestler match in Rocky III.

 Thunderlips is portrayed by Hulk Hogan.

 Amara Creed

 Amara Creed is the daughter of Adonis Creed and Bianca Taylor who was born deaf, having inherited her mother's hearing disorder.

 In Creed III, she uses sign language to communicate with her parents.
-Amara aspires to be a professional boxer just like her father, which often gets her into trouble at school.
+Amara aspires to be a professional boxer just like her father.
+Early in the film, she gets in trouble at school after getting in a fight with a bully, prompting Donnie to decide to teach her how to box properly and to know when to fight.

 Amara Creed is portrayed by Mila Davis-Kent.

+Amara stars in the comic book Creed: Next Round, written by LaToya Morgan and Jai Jamison and illustrated by Wilton Santos, published by Boom!
+Studios, set ten years after Creed III, the series sees Amara become a boxer.

 Union Cane

 Union Cane is a fictional boxer in the 1990 film Rocky V. He is portrayed by real-life boxer Mike Williams.

 Cane was born and raised in Cherry Hill, New Jersey, US.
 He began a career as a professional boxer, and began rising up the ranks to become the number one contender.
 He was represented by George Washington Duke, who was determined to get Cane in the ring with Rocky for a title match.
 Although Rocky was about to accept as he faced bankruptcy, he was diagnosed with brain damage and forced to retire, having already surrendered the title prior to his match with Ivan Drago.
-Union Cane fought for and won the vacant title in a tournament but was afforded little respect by the media been seen as a 'paper champion' since he had never faced the previous title holder.
+Union Cane fought for and won the vacant title in a tournament but was afforded little respect by the media, as he seen as a 'paper champion' by reporters, since he had never faced the previous title holder.
 He was the world heavyweight champion when he faced Tommy "The Machine" Gunn, Duke's newest client who had been trained by Rocky, and was knocked out in the first round.